Is the Soundtrack of Your Life Helping or Hurting You?

 Once I became aware and turned off this unhealthy soundtrack to my daily life, my fear began to disappear.
 Instead of shrinking back from the unknown, I found myself leaning in.
 Into the new and unfamiliar places where God was calling me to join Him.

-We all have them.
-Voices that influence what we believe to be true about the world.
-About ourselves.
-About God.
+We all have voices that influence what we believe to be true.
+About the world, our relationships, ourselves, and God.

 And if it can happen to them – freshly created in God’s image, with the sound of His actual voice ringing in their ears – it can happen to us.